Old fashioned Lentil and Bacon Soup is pure comfort food in a bowl. It’s cheap to make, warming and filling. This is perfect cold weather food.

 - Pour over enough cold water to cover everything completely - about 1.5-2 litres.
 Lentils swell as they cook so you might need to add more liquid later.

-- Bring to the boil, then turn down to a gentle simmer.
-Add the chopped bacon and ham stock cube if using, then cook on a gentle heat for 11/2-2 hours.
+- Bring to the boil, skim off any foam that rises to the surface (but you don't need to remove all of it), then turn the heat down to a gentle simmer.
+Add the ham stock cube if using, then partially cover the pan with a lid and cook on a gentle heat for 11/2-2 hours.
 Give the soup a stir every now and then to make sure it isn't sticking to the bottom of the pan.

 - Using two forks, shred the meat into small chunks and add to the soup.
 Taste the soup to see if it needs salt and pepper before serving.